dpomier/haxe-yield/README.md

  - `yield-keyword`
 		Use a custom keyword instead of "yield".
 		Compile with `-D yield-keyword=myCustomMetaName`.
+ - `yield-parsing`
+		Specifies packages or classpaths to include in the yield parser.
+All the impacted classes will no longer need to be annotated with `:yield` to be able to use the yield statements.
+This can be recursive using the `*` wildcard.
+		Compile with `-D yield-parsing= my.package.one, my.packages.*, my.class.Foo`.

 `@yield return` statements can be located in `try` blocks.
 This will duplicate the `catch` expressions as many times as there are iterator blocks.